StarHub to sell electricity in tie-up with solar energy firm Sunseap

 The second plan, Green Save, allows customers to take a step towards becoming more environment-friendly while enjoying some savings.
 With this plan, customers will receive 5 per cent clean energy and enjoy a 20 per cent discount off the regulated tariff.

-The pilot starts from April 1 and will benefit about 108,000 household and 9,500 business accounts.

-Customers will receive electricity fully produced by Sunseap's solar systems at no additional cost.
-Electricity will be charged at the usual regulated electricity tariff.

-StarHub yesterday said that both parties are entering Singapore's OEM, starting with the Energy Market Authority's soft launch in Jurong and culminating in the full liberalisation of the retail electricity market in the second half of this year.
+StarHub on Monday (March 19) said that both parties are entering Singapore's OEM, starting with the Energy Market Authority's soft launch in Jurong and culminating in the full liberalisation of the retail electricity market in the second half of this year.

 Consumers can also "go solar without the hassle of owning or installing solar panels", it added.